 Although the interviews did not focus in detail on the indirect health effects of sustainable beer, some of the brewers identified possible indirect effects on human health that derive from sustainable production, for example through the improvement of the environment (BrewerA, 2021).
 According to the brewers, preventing extreme water deprivation or air pollution may have positive effects on both the physical and mental health of humans living in or close to the concerning area.

 When brewers were asked to describe the concept of sustainability in the beer industry, different concepts and definitions were used.
 Most brewers at first responded by describing specific steps that have been taken or should be taken in order to brew in a more sustainable way.
 Although brewers mostly referred to measures that have already been taken within the concerning brewery, they additionally tended to refer to ‘goals’, usually accompanied with a specific date at which the goal should be attained (BrewerA, 2021; BrewerB, 2021; BrewerD, 2021).
-(BrewerB, 2021; BrewerE, 2021; BrewerF, 2021; Werkneh et al., 2019).
+The reduction of CO2 emissions and moving from a linear to circular production process are reoccurring goals that were considered important for sustainable brewing (BrewerB, 2021; BrewerE, 2021; BrewerF, 2021; Werkneh et al., 2019).
 A more detailed description of these aspects, such as sustainable agriculture, health and the management of energy, water and packaging were usually mentioned later on in the interview when asked to elaborate.
 When elaborating on the use of energy, relevant measures that were identified focus on the phasing out of natural gas, the management and reuse of heat and the usage of green energy (BrewerC, 2021; BrewerF, 2021; BrewerG, 2021).
 One example was the application of solar panels.
 The term ‘energy neutral’ appeared as a reference to the circulation of energy (BrewerC, 2021).
 Water management was identified as a measure used to decrease water extraction by breweries (BrewerD, 2021; BrewerF, 2021; BrewerG, 2021; Werkneh et al., 2019).
 Additionally, water management was considered relevant in order to prevent harmful substances to occur in the water used directly for brewing (BrewerF, 2021; BrewerG, 2021).
 Brewers also emphasized the significant contribution of packaging to the environmental footprint of beer (BrewerA, 2021; BrewerD, 2021; BrewerG, 2021).
 Related measures and solutions usually involve the phasing out of plastic and single-use bottles (BrewerA, 2021; BrewerG, 2021).
-Lastly, sustainable agriculture was mentioned and associated with measures such as local farming, proper land-use and organic agriculture (BrewerE, 2021, BrewerA, 2021Hospido et al., 2005).
+Lastly, sustainable agriculture was mentioned and associated with measures such as local farming, proper land-use and organic agriculture (BrewerE, 2021, BrewerA, 2021; Hospido et al., 2005).

 Another common way in which brewers explained their view on environmental sustainability, was by expressing an awareness of the need to change the production process.
 This need for change results both from a general feeling of responsibility, as from the anticipation of rules and legislations to come.
 The former was described as a desire or feeling of moral obligation to contribute to sustainable production and the agenda of the planet (BrewerD, 2021; BrewerF, 2021).
 Brewers referring to the latter, expressed a desire for acceptance and a ‘license to operate’ (BrewerC, 2021).